edwin-hendriks/vscode-gears/README.md

 ## Settings

-You may want to take a look at the GEARS settings (CTRL+, and then search for GEARS).
-Below are example required settings which you need to provide to make everything work.:

-    {
-        "gears.project.name":      "leave_of_absence",
-        "gears.project.version":   "0.1-SNAPSHOT",
-        "gears.generator.version": "0.64",
-        "gears.runner.version":    "0.14",
-    }

-Since version 0.10.0 it is also possible to add a `gears.json` file in the root folder of your project which contains the same and even more settings for your GEARS project.
+Since version 0.11.0 many settings are configured using `gears.json` in the workspace root.
 Below is an example which also shows the parameter names you should use:

     {
         "projectName":      "leave_of_absence",